shivannis/xandr-docs-public/xandr-docs/curate/working-with-insertion-orders.md

 ---
 title: Microsoft Curate - Working with Insertion Orders
-description: Learn what is an Insertion Order in this page and how you can easily manage collections of line items, time span, and business terms with the help of Insertion Orders. ms.date: 11/15/2023
+description: In this page, learn what is an Insertion Order, and how you can easily manage collections of line items, time span, and business terms with the help of Insertion Orders. ms.date: 11/15/2023

 ---